Blosc/c-blosc2/README.rst

 * **Support for I/O plugins:** so that users can extend the I/O capabilities beyond the current filesystem support.
 Things like the use of databases or S3 interfaces should be possible by implementing these interfaces.
 Thanks to ironArray for sponsoring us in doing this.

-* **Python wrapper:**  we have a preliminary wrapper in the works.
-You can have a look at our ongoing efforts in the `python-blosc2 repo <https://github.com/Blosc/python-blosc2>`_.
-Thanks to the Python Software Foundation for providing a grant for doing this.

 * **Security:** we are actively using using the `OSS-Fuzz <https://github.com/google/oss-fuzz>`_ and `ClusterFuzz <https://oss-fuzz.com>`_ for uncovering programming errors in C-Blosc2.
 Thanks to Google for sponsoring us in doing this, and to Nathan Moinvaziri for most of the work here.

 More info about the `improved capabilities of C-Blosc2 can be found in this talk <https://www.blosc.org/docs/Caterva-HDF5-Workshop.pdf>`_.